Discrete groups of packed, non-positively curved, Gromov hyperbolic metric spaces: Applications

 \subsection{Lower bound for the entropy}

 We prove here the universal lower bounds for the entropy of $X$ and for the algebraic entropy of any finitely generated, non-elementary discrete group $\Gamma$ of $\sigma$-isometries of $X$.
-Recall that we defined in Section \ref{sub-notation} the {\em nilpotence radius} of $\Gamma$ at $x$ as and the {\em nilradius} of the action as nilrad$( \Gamma, X)= \inf_{x\in X}\text{nilrad}(\Gamma,x)$.
+Recall that we defined in Section \ref{sub-notation} the {\em nilpotence radius} of $\Gamma$ at $x$ as